VRP-REP/model/src/main/resources/README.md

-VRP-REP model files
+${project.name}
 ======================

-VRP-REP model files is a maven project.
+${project.name} is a maven project.
 It simply contains XML schema files, used to describe Vehicle Routing Problem instances files on the web application [VRP-REP](http://www.vrp-rep.org).

 How do I use the model in my own project ?
 ------------------------------------------